jmagman/flutter-wiki/Plugin-Tests.md

 - **Native unit tests**.
 Most plugins that have native code should have unit tests for that native code.
 (Currently, many do not; fixing that is currently a priority for plugins work.)
 They are written as:
   - Android: **JUnit** - These should live in `android/src/test/`
   - iOS: **XCTest** - These should live in `example/ios/RunnerTests/` (**Note**: These are in the example directory, not the main package directory, because they are run via the example app's project)
+  - macOS: **XCTest** - These should live in `example/macos/RunnerTests/` (**Note**: These are in the example directory, not the main package directory, because they are run via the example app's project)
-  - Windows, macOS, Linux: **TBD**.
+  - Windows, Linux: **TBD**.
 Currently there are no native unit tests for these platform, but they will be added in the future (see [#82445](https://github.com/flutter/flutter/issues/82445)).
 - **Native UI tests**.
 Some plugins show native UI that the test must interact with (e.g., `image_picker`).
 For these normal integration tests won't work, as there is not way to drive the native UI from Dart.
 They are written as:
   - Android: **Espresso**, via the [`espresso` plugin](https://pub.dev/packages/espresso) - These should live in `example/android/app/src/androidTest/`
   - iOS: **XCUITest** - These should live in `example/ios/RunnerUITests/`